Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `bodyPartManager`

+*Read-only*.
 Access to the reference's body part manager, if available.
 Typically this is only available on NPC references.

 **Returns**: